-The result is like a baked sweet spud but done so much faster!
+The result is like baked sweet potatoes but done so much faster!
 Have this among your roster of excellent side dishes along with Crack Corn Salad, Instant Pot Cinnamon Apples, and Brown Sugar Roasted Carrots!

-This recipe will need only 6 ingredients that are easy to find and could very well be in your kitchen all this time.
+There is no question in my mind that this is the best way and the fastest way to cook the spuds.
+This recipe calls for only 6 ingredients that are easy to find and could very well be in your kitchen all this time.

 Are sweet potatoes healthy?

 Yes!
-A medium-sized baked spud will give you these nutrients in substantial amounts based on the USDA database:
+A medium-sized baked spud will give you these nutrients in substantial amounts based on the WebMD website.

 - vitamin C

 It also has starch that can make you feel satiated for longer, which can lessen your overall food intake.
 Overall, this vegetable is nutritious, especially when baked.